MicrosoftDocs/azure-dev-docs/articles/java/ee/traditional-websphere-application-server-virtual-machines.md

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/start-app-message-page.png" alt-text="Screenshot of IBM WebSphere Messages pane." lightbox="media/traditional-websphere-application-server-virtual-machines/start-app-message-page.png":::

 When you see the success messages, you can try the app.
-In your browser, navigate to the DNS name of the IHS deployment and add `/snoop`.
+In your browser, navigate to the IHS deployment and add `/snoop`.
 You should see information similar to the following about the server instance that processed the request.

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/test-app-running-page.png" alt-text="Screenshot of test application running in a browser.":::

-When you refresh the browser, the app cycles through the server instances using the **Round Robin load-balancing policy**, which is the default policy for the Static Cluster deployment.
+When you refresh the browser, the app cycles through the server instances.

 ## Clean up resources